cpndaj/php-sdk/README.md

 ### Initialise the library with your store api key and your framework 's SessionIdAccessor:

 `TradenityClient::$key = 'sk_1234567'`

+Add the framework dependent `SessionIdAccessor` (check documentation for details):

-`TradenityClient::$sessionIdAccessor = ....` // framework dependent (check documentation)
+`TradenityClient::$sessionIdAccessor = ....`

+### Use in your code

-### Invoke the required method, for example to get a list of all the categories for that store:
+Invoke the required method on a specific entity, for example to get a list of all the categories for that store:

 `Category->find_all()`